coderak04/lyrics_generator/README.md

 # LyricalFlow: An LSTM Based Lyrics Generator

 ### Introduction
-This our Natrual Language course project, that takes intput any sentance and genrates lyrics.
+This is our Natural Language Processing course project, that takes input of any sentance and genrates lyrics.

 ### Requirements